 I’m calling this site “Perfume Professor” partly as a wink to my graduate school years.
 Back then, we were all expected to become tenured professors of art history.
 I eventually found that my path lay in another direction.
-I also realized that my research skills and my curiosity about cultural context could enrich my lifelong enjoyment of perfume and help me share my knowledge.
+I also realized that my research skills and my curiosity about cultural context have enriched my lifelong enjoyment of perfume.

-I’ll smell pretty much anything I can get my hands (and nose) on, but a few of my all-time favorite perfumes are Caron Bellodgia, Diptyque L’Ombre dans L’Eau, Guerlain Après L’Ondée, and Frédéric Malle Lipstick Rose.
+What’s my favorite fragrance?
+Well, I’ll smell pretty much anything I can get my hands (and nose) on, but a few of my all-time favorites are Caron Bellodgia, Diptyque L’Ombre dans L’Eau, Guerlain Après L’Ondée, Byredo Rose Noir, L’Artisan Parfumeur Bois Farine, and Frédéric Malle Lipstick Rose.

 I’m an independent blogger, meaning that I don’t work for any fragrance-related business and I’m not compensated financially for anything I write on this site.

 I live in the NYC metro area with my husband and two good-smelling cats.